Table of contents

 5. Gibson Les Paul Production Chronology

-1) 1952-1958 – Les Paul Model was released, Gold Top finish, Soap Bar (P-90) single coils pickups, fretboard made out of Brazilian or Indian rosewood, the early versions were equipped with trapeziform tailpiece, then with stop bar without tune-o-matic.
+1) 1952-1958 – Les Paul Model was released, Gold Top finish, Soap Bar (P-90) single coils pickups, fretboard made out of Brazilian rosewood, the early versions were equipped with trapeziform tailpiece, then with stop bar without tune-o-matic.

 2) 1954-1960 – Les Paul Custom was released, Black Beauty finish, Soap Bar (P-480) single coils pickups, ebony fretboard, it had no maple top but had mahogany archtop instead.